afreeorange/mock-api/README.md

 The API
 -------

 Always replies with an `application/json` content-type and has just two endpoints.

+Run with `yarn serve`.
+To enable live-reloading for any reason, run `yarn watch`.
+Go to [`http://localhost:3000`](http://localhost:3000).

 ### GET `/fields`